fabianoriccardi/ESPLogger/README.md

 ## Features

-1. Log on internal flash (using LittleFS or SPIFFS) and or on SD card
+1. Log on internal flash (using LittleFS or SPIFFS) and/or on SD card
 2. Monitor and limit log size
 3. Support for multiple log files
 4. Flush data when and how you need it on different channels (HTTP, Serial, ...)